Pinterest Marketing: 11 Tips for Getting More Out of it for Your Business

-But Pinterest isn’t just another social media site; it has untapped possibilities that could really maximize your company’s connection to customers, and generate inbound leads- if you do it right.
+Pinterest isn't just another social media network.
+It has untapped potential that could really maximize your company's connection to customers and generate inbound leads-- if you do it right.

 - Add the Pin-It Button to Your Website: Lead pinners to your website, but also remember to lead website viewers to your Pinterest boards.
 Including the Pin-it button to your site will allow people to connect and share your material with more people.

-- Re-Pin: Stay connected to your followers by repinning their content.
-Not only will followers be flattered, but this will showcase your personality even more.
+- Re-Pin: Stay connected to your followers and audience by repinning content.
+Not only will followers be flattered, but this will show you are engaged with your personas.
 Also, repin what your followers are interested in.
 This way, they will want to look to you for interesting content.

-- Follow Social Media Best Practices: Like always, follow the social media practices you already have for other platforms.
-Comment back, re-pin and be engaging with your followers.
-Being constantly active will show pinners that you are interested, and make them feel that there is an actual person behind the company- which there is.
+- Follow Social Media Best Practices: Like always, follow the social media practices you already apply to other platforms.
+Comment back, re-pin, and engage with your followers.
+Being constantly active will show pinners that you are interested and make them feel that there is an actual person behind the company account -- which there is.